caendesilva/microserve/README.md

 ## Release Notes for v2.0

 ### Breaking Changes
-- The `ResponseInterface::send()` method now returns `self` instead of `void`.
+- The `ResponseInterface::send()` method now returns `static` instead of `void`.
 This change affects the interface and all implementing classes.

 ### New Features
 - Headers are now buffered in the Response class instead of being sent immediately.